 Avoid These Failure Points

-What I have described so far are the things you need to do to be successful in scaling with your virtual SDRs.
-Based on my vast experience, I’d also like to give you come common pitfalls to avoid.
+What I have described so far are the things you need to do to succeed in scaling with your virtual SDRs.
+Based on my vast experience, I’d also like to give you some common pitfalls to avoid.

 - You don’t have enough leads: I like to have five hundred new leads a month, but your number will depend on what industry you are in and what your sales cycle looks like.
 I always like to have three to five salespeople behind our virtual SDRs.
-An SDR’s job is to convert a lead into an opportunity, right?
+An SDR’s job is to convert a lead into an opportunity.
 And the salesperson’s job is to turn that opportunity into a client.
-It is important for the SDR to feel like he or she is on the same team with the salesperson, and vice versa.
+It is important for the SDR to feel like they are on the same team as the salesperson and vice versa.
 Having enough leads and enough salespeople allows you to test who is closing and who is not.
 We once had a client come to us because he was upset his team wasn’t converting enough leads.
-It turned out that the salesperson wasn’t immediately calling the leads once they got converted into an opportunity, instead letting them go for two or three days before calling.
-It’s very important that you have enough people and a measurement for speed to lead for both the VP and the salesperson here in the United States.
+It turned out that the salesperson wasn’t immediately calling the leads once they got converted into an opportunity instead of letting them go for two or three days before calling.
+So you must have enough people and measurement for speed to lead for both the VP and the salesperson here in the United States.

-- You aren’t doing daily and weekly meetings: I like a daily morning meeting with a little music and a little coffee, so everyone can talk about the wins.
+- You aren’t doing daily and weekly meetings: I like a daily morning meeting with a little music and a little coffee so that everyone can talk about the wins.
 Everyone is talking about where their energy is and how they are feeling, and we are putting positivity out early in the morning so that feeling can be conveyed through the phones.
-Weekly meetings are for making commitments to sales and conversation goals.
+Weekly meetings are for making commitments to sales and conversion goals.

-- You aren’t tracking conversations: Someone who is having forty or fifty conversations per day is going to have a different result than someone who is having ten.
+- You aren’t tracking conversations: Someone who has forty or fifty conversations per day will have a different result than someone who is having ten.
 You want to set concrete goals for the number of conversations and share those in your daily and weekly meetings.

 - You don’t have activity-level measurements: Your system for measuring results should include everyone on your team.
-How many calls did each person make?
+For example, how many calls did each person make?
 How many times did each person try?
-How fast did each person handle the opportunities in front of him or her, and how often convert?
+How fast did each person handle the opportunities in front of them, and how often convert?
 These are important metrics to have for each individual.

 SDR Example Calls